-The study from My Simple Show revealed that explainer videos are an upcoming video format focused on efficient knowledge transfer in a short amount of time.
-Specifically, younger generations prefer video over text, which isn’t a surprise considering the rapid growth of visually-rich, video-dominant social media channels such as TikTok or Instagram Stories.
+The study from My Simple Show revealed that explainer videos are an upcoming format of video marketing focused on efficient knowledge transfer in a short amount of time.
+Specifically, younger generations prefer video over text, which isn’t a surprise considering the rapid growth of visually-rich, video-dominant social media channels such as YouTube, TikTok or Instagram Reels.

 Just take a look at this video from Tech Insider:

 This short yet engaging animated video has one goal – to educate Tech Insider’s audience about how deep the ocean is.
 Because the creative team behind the YouTube channel decided to leverage animation, they were able to demonstrate a complex subject with ease.
 The video instantly got praised by YouTube users with comments like:

 To measure the effectiveness of this video, you don’t need to look much further than the view count; this single explainer video generated over 43M views, which is an outstanding result for any social media marketer to achieve.